 Advance enrollment initiative

-Benefits of advance enrollment for your military child include:
+The benefits of advance enrollment for military children include:

-The opportunity to participate in random lotteries for charter or magnet schools
+- The opportunity to participate in random lotteries for charter or magnet schools

-The chance to enroll in specialized academic programs
+- The chance to enroll in specialized academic programs

-The opportunity to begin coordinating IEP and 504-plan requirements
+- The opportunity to begin coordinating IEP and 504 plan requirements

-The comfort of knowing which school they will attend before arriving at the new location
+- The comfort of knowing which school they will attend before arriving at the new location

 Additional details and supporting states

 You must provide the following information to take advantage of advance enrollment:

 - Documentation of a pending military relocation to the state